Asamoah Gyan extols Hearts coach Samuel Boadu, insists he is the best in Ghana

 Source: ghanasoccernet.com

-Ghana legend Asamoah Gyan has lauded Hearts of Oak coach Samuel Boadu in an exchanges of praises between the two on social media.
+Ghana legend Asamoah Gyan has lauded Hearts of Oak coach Samuel Boadu as the best technical brain in the country currently.

-Samuel Boadu reacted to a video posted on Twitter showing highlights of Asamoah Gyan during his days in France with Stade Reenais.
+Samuel Boadu reacted to a video posted on Twitter showing highlights of Asamoah Gyan during his days in France with Stade Rennais.

 The gaffer replied the tweet describing Gyan as his favourite Ghanaian player and thanking him for what he's done for the country, in terms of football.